bhagatsnehal/dog-breed-classification-model-deployment-AWS/README.md

 -----------------------------------------------------------------------------------------------------

 Credits to Udacity for the [DogImages Dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) and the guidelines to complete this project as part of the AWS ML Engineer Nanodegree Program

-You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.